Reply to "Comment on `Theory of Phonon-Assisted Adsorption in Graphene: Many-Body Infrared Dynamics' "

 (5.)
 Utilizing the real ($\Sigma_{r}$) and imaginary part of the self-energy ($\Sigma_{i}$), the adsorption rate $\Gamma$ within our method is given as

 where the quasiparticle weight $\mathcal{Z}$ is

 $E_{p}$ is the quasiparticle energy that can be solved via

 Using the real part of the self-energy $\Sigma_{r}^{c}$ (given by real part of Eq.~(\ref{eq:secomment})), Comment attempts to find a graphical solution to Eq.~(\ref{energy}).
 For low-energy atoms, author finds no self-consistent solution in the range of $\epsilon\le 0.4$ K (see Fig.~6 in Comment\cite{comment2019}).
-This failure is rather obvious for an infinite (divergent) self-energy plugged in the rhs of Eq.~(\ref{energy}) (see the IR divergent behavior of $\Sigma_{r}^{c}$ in Fig.~\ref{fig:comparisonrelasigma}).
+This failure is \textit{not because} of the change in sign of the curvature of the real part of the self-energy (as reported by the Comment\cite{comment2019}), but rather from an infinite (divergent) self-energy plugged into the rhs of Eq.~(\ref{energy}) (see the IR divergent behavior of $\Sigma_{r}^{c}$ in Fig.~\ref{fig:comparisonrelasigma}).
 In contrast, the IBM self-energy which is well-behaved for similar ranges of IR cut-off, succeeds to give self-consistent solution to Eq.~(\ref{energy}), also evident from the Fig.~5 and Fig.~6 of the Comment\cite{comment2019}.

 Before we conclude, let us provide with an additional calculation of the adsorption rate of low-energy atoms using the self-energy within IBM.
 This calculation clarifies some of the inaccurate representation of our results provided in the Comment.
 In Fig.~\ref{fig:ibmfullrate}, we have shown the variation of the normalized adsorption rate $\Gamma/\Gamma_{0}$ as a function of the IR cut-off ($\epsilon$).
 Here, $\Gamma_{0}$ is the Fermi's golden rule result.
 One can see that for a large range of IR cut-offs that corresponds to membrane sizes 100 nm $\sim$ 10$\mu$m, the adsorption rate $\Gamma\approx\Gamma_{0}$.
 In the very low IR cut-off regime ($\epsilon\le 0.1~$K), we find small increments to the adsorption rate ($\Gamma$ is still within 0.27 $\%$ of $\Gamma_{0}$, see inset of Fig.~\ref{fig:ibmfullrate}).
 Comment mentions there is a divergence in our results which becomes apparent for $\epsilon\leq 0.1$ K. We point out that this increment in the adsorption rate physically represents the temperature effect of the Bose-Einstein distribution obeyed by the thermal phonons in the graphene membrane.
 As temperature (or size of the membrane) is increased (decreasing $\epsilon$), there is an enhancement of the probability of emission of low-energy thermal phonons, leading to an increase in adsorption rate\cite{sengupta2016}.